Vision: people can be healthier through having a healthy body [exercise/ diet/ mind] and a regular medical care [periodic physicals].

 March 2018, my PSA had dropped to undetectable.
 Time for radiation to address the prostate and nodes.
 Typically a side effect of radiation was burns in the rectal area, but my Radiology oncologist prepped me with the new gel space oar protection.
 The treatment consisted of two radiation approaches — starting with internal iridium 192 captive liquid brachytherapy.
 Several weeks later I received the new 5 session approach/external beam x-ray therapy.
 I was able to take a nap after each session, then go for a daily run. [no pool near the therapy location].
 The gel spacer dissolved by itself a couple of months after the treatments.

-So far, so good – but watchful: I’m still at PSA “undetectable” in November 2020 and I’m continuing my running (and again swimming/aerobic workouts every day!
-My daily exercise regime is split into several sessions: an early morning run/walk of 5-7 miles, morning swim, TRX daily and another run later in the day — to take my daily run total to ~ 10-12 miles.
-I’m off the ADT therapy now, but am continuing the cardiac meds — we’ll see what happens next.
-Repeat prostate biopsy in Oct 2020 was BENIGN!!
+So far, so good – but watchful: I’m still at PSA “undetectable” in July 2024 and I’m continuing my running (and again swimming/aerobic workouts every day!
+My daily exercise regime is split into several sessions: an early morning stretch/Tai Chi, then swim 2 miles and do water exercises, several miles running when I get home, TRX and another run later in the day — to take my daily run total to ~8 miles.
+I’m off the cancer therapy now, but am continuing the cardiac meds — my cardiologist is happy with my status.

-My body has been healing well from the therapy!
+My body has healed quite well from the therapy!
 It’s been a phenomenal journey — made possible by all my friends/family and some incredible physicians!

 The take-away from my experience is that proper physician approved exercise/diet can be an important part of your life — AND you need to ensure that you get an annual physical.
 Build a good relationship with your physician, bring a notebook/smartphone with questions to your visits and participate is your wellness.
 I neglected getting annual physicals — so my cancer spread/ metastasized before we discovered it.
 Please don’t make the same mistake…